Sherlock-IT/bounding-box/README.md

 - `top`: A integer representing the top side of the bounding box.
 - `right`: A integer representing the right side of the bounding box.
 - `bottom`: A integer representing the bottom side of the bounding box.
+- `thickness`: A integer that determines the thickness of the bounding box in pixels.
+The default value is 2
+- `font_size`: A integer that determines the font size of the label in pixels.
+The default value is 15

-This method takes also 2 optional parameters:
+This method takes also 4 optional parameters:
 - `label`: A string representing the label of the bounding box.
 If not specified, then no label is displayed.
 - `color`: A string representing the color of the bounding box.